 In 2011, Adele’s “Rolling in the Deep” topped the Hot 100 for seven weeks and spread to a whopping 12 airplay charts, encompassing formats from pop, rock and adult to dance, R&B/hip-hop and even Latin.

-Last year, Gotye's "Somebody That I Used to Know," featuring Kimbra, led the Hot 100 for eight frames, while also topping Adult Contemporary, Adult Pop Songs, Alternative Songs, Dance/Mix Show Airplay, Pop Songs and Triple A. (While it climbed to No. 10 on Rhythmic, it didn't reach any R&B/hip-hop surveys).
+Last year, Gotye’s “Somebody That I Used to Know,” featuring Kimbra, led the Hot 100 for eight frames, while also topping Adult Contemporary, Adult Top 40, Alternative, Dance/Mix Show Airplay, Mainstream Top 40 and Triple A. (While it climbed to No. 10 on Rhythmic, it didn’t reach any R&B/hip-hop surveys).

 While the early acceptance for “Royals” at R&B/hip-hop radio is noteworthy, the song reaches the R&B/Hip-Hop Airplay chart with 2.7 million in audience at the format.
 That’s just 2% of its overall audience (166 million; “Royals” concurrently climbs 2-1 on the all-format Radio Songs chart this week).